tgen/vcfMerger2/README.md

    ---

-**NOTE**: What does `PRECEDENCE` mean here?
+**NOTE**: What does `PRECEDENCE` mean?
 A vcf contains information in INFO and FORMAT columns.
 Unfortunately, redundant information exist from one tools to another in a vcf.
 For instance, the AR field may exist in ALL the given vcf in the FORMAT columns, but the values may vary from one tool to another.
 Unfortunately, only one value can be kept in the AR field within the merged vcf.
 So which one would the user preferably keep in the merged vcf?
 What tool does have our "liking" the most.
 This is where the precedence is used.
 It gives an order of preference for the tool when the vairant is called by more than one tool.
 This Precedence is subjective to the user.